SONDLecT/Obsidian-to-Silverbullet-Conversion-Scripts/README.md

 Open a terminal or command prompt, navigate to the directory containing the scripts, and run each script individually with the command python script_name.py, substituting script_name.py with the name of the script you wish to run.
 For example:
  `python 1-ob-sy--imageembeds.py`

+After you've processed your notes, you should be good to add them to your Silverbullet space.

 ## Order of Execution:
 Scripts 1-5 should be run in order to avoid formatting errors.
 Scripts 6, 7 and 8 are all optional but may be necessary for your use if you encounter indexing issues when importing your vault.